-Prior to the turn of the 20th century and for years after, the economy of Hancock and the Keweenaw Peninsula flourished with the copper mining and smelting industries.
-However, by 1968 economic problems plagued these industries, and virtually all mining activities ceased.
-Today, two universities (Finlandia University in Hancock and Michigan Technological University in Houghton), UP Health System-Portage, governmental agencies and a strong tourism industry provide diversity to the economy.
+Prior to the turn of the 20th century and for years after, the economy of Hancock and the Keweenaw Peninsula flourished with strong copper mining and smelting industries.
+However, in the mid-1910s economic issues began to plague these industries, and virtually all mining activities ceased by 1968.
+Today, two universities (Finlandia University in Hancock and Michigan Technological University in Houghton), UP Health System-Portage, governmental agencies and four-season tourism provide diversity to the economy.

 The population of Hancock reached its zenith in 1910 when the Census Bureau recorded 8,981 residents at the height of the copper boom.
-However, since 1910 the City has, along with other communities in the Keweenaw Peninsula, experienced a steady decline in its population.
-The 2000 Census number was 4,323; in 2010, that number was 4,634, an increase of 7.2%.
+However, since then the City has, along with other Upper Peninsula communities, experienced a steadily declining population due to dwindling employment.
+The 2000 Census total was 4,323 Hancock residents; in 2010, that number was 4,634, an increase of 7.2%.
 University students who live in Hancock and attend Finlandia University or Michigan Technological University bring the total population of Hancock to about 5,000.